From the desk of:

 What we see, hear, touch, think through the filter of "I" is not all illusion, it’s not nothingness - it is truth but only subjective and relative truth that, with a bit of training and discipline, can be experienced very differently.

 Unfortunately we are living through a time when most humans feel completely bound within a mindspace surrounded by walls made up of the following forces:

-This means our brain and mind, that is capable of reflecting infinity, which is our boundless identity, is hopelessly stuck in a mental cage.
+This means our brain and mind, that is capable of reflecting infinity, which is our boundless identity, is like a panther hopelessly stuck in a mental cage.
 His vision, in the words of poet Rilke:

 “... from the constantly passing bars, has grown so weary that it cannot hold anything else.